salilvnair/jsonprocessor/README.md

 				),
 				@UserDefinedMessage(
 						validatorType=ValidatorType.MINITEMS,
-						message="Minimum 4 students should be there at "+JsonKeyValidatorConstant.PATH_PLACEHOLDER,
+						message="Minimum 4 students should be there at "+JsonKeyValidationConstant.PATH_PLACEHOLDER,
 						messageType = MessageType.WARNING
 				)
 		}